sumit-haswar/clojure-cellular-automata/README.md

 ## Usage

-Display of Clojure bit operations such as such as bit-shift-left, bit-shift-right, bit-test, bit-and, and bit-set.
+Display of Clojure bit operations such as bit-shift-left, bit-shift-right, bit-test, bit-and, and bit-set.

 ## License